SmitPawar21/Trade-Matching-Engine/README.md

 DATA_PATH=./data/historical_data.csv
 ```

-## 📖 API Documentation
+## API Documentation

-The Java Engine uses a TCP Socket server for high-speed communication.
-Here are some of the standard JSON payloads:
+The Java Engine uses a lightweight TCP Socket server for maximum throughput.
+Here is how you communicate with it:

-**Send a New Order:**
+**Submitting a New Order (JSON):**
 ```json
 {
   "command": "NEW_ORDER",